 Despite our current level of indebtedness, we may incur more debt and undertake additional obligations.
-Incurring such debt or undertaking
+Incurring such debt or undertaking such additional obligations could further exacerbate the risks to our financial condition.

 Although the credit agreement governing the Senior Secured Credit Facilities contains restrictions on our incurrence of additional indebtedness, these restrictions are subject to a number of qualifications and exceptions and the indebtedness incurred in compliance with these restrictions could increase.
 To the extent new debt is added to our current debt levels, the risks to our financial condition would increase.